akosiorek/akosiorek.github.io/_notes/2019-06-12-stacked_capsule_autoencoders.markdown

 We define a _capsule_ as a specialized part of a model that describes an abstract entity, e.g. a part or an object.
 In the following, we will have _object capsules_, which recognize objects from parts, and _part capsules_, which extract parts and poses from an input image.
-Even though capsules are present only in inference, or the encoding stage, it is useful to introduce them now.
 Let _capsule activation_ be a group of variables output by a single capsule.
 To describe an object, we would like to know (1) whether it exists, (2) what it looks like and (3) where it is located[^1].
 Therefore, for an object capsule $$k$$, its activations consist of (1) a presence probability $$a_k$$, (2) a feature vector $$\mathbf{c_k}$$, and (3) a $$3\times 3$$ pose matrix $$OV_k$$, which represents the geometrical relationship between the object and the viewer (or some central coordinate system).